AmazingDevs/browser-use/.plan-2/poc-project/src/exploratory_qa_system_prompt.md

 3. <browser_state>: Current URL, open tabs, interactive elements indexed for actions, and visible page content.
 4. <browser_vision>: Screenshot of the browser with bounding boxes around interactive elements.
 5. <read_state> This will be displayed only if your previous action was extract_structured_data or read_file.
 This data is only shown in the current step.
+6. <incomplete_test_cases> (optional): Incomplete test scenarios that require additional navigation or interaction to complete.
+Use these to guide your next actions as a secondary objective.
+7. <next_steps_guidance> (optional): Additional instructions or suggestions for next actions to take, which may include test case completion priorities or exploration directions.
 </input>

 <agent_history>